 This morning at a session on currencies and value I got re-introduced to community currencies.
-Two years ago there was a mini storm about the legality of a currency called Bangla-pesa that has since quieten down.
+Two years ago there was a mini-storm about the legality of a currency called Bangla-pesa that has since quietened down.

 There are five Kenyan community currencies that circulate mainly in slum areas of Nairobi and Mombasa.

-The lesson today showed how hawala, bitcoin, mpesa had different applications in communities, with a focus on uses away from the formal sector.
+The lesson today showed how hawala, bitcoin, and M-pesa had different applications in communities, with a focus on uses away from the formal sector.
 Also that 10 years after formal financial inclusion, there is still a lot of money being handled through informal sectors.